camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/10-multi-tenancy.html.md

 runtimeService.startProcessInstanceByKey("some process", variables);
 ```

-For process definitions that are specific for a single tenant, it is also possible to use an [execution listener](ref:#process-engine-delegation-code-execution-listener) on the start event that immediately sets the variable after instantiation.
+For process definitions that are specific to a single tenant, it is also possible to use an [execution listener](ref:#process-engine-delegation-code-execution-listener) on the start event that immediately sets the variable after instantiation.

 ##### Querying